project-gemmi/gemmi/docs/cif.rst

   >>> doc.write_file('1pfe-modified.cif')

-It can take the style as optional, second argument:
+The output can be styled by passing `WriteOptions` as a second argument:

 .. doctest::